TylerJM27/camp-critic-mobile/README.md

 COMMIT - Favorites, Swipe Option Buttons, and Alerts:

 -   Create a new componment called FavoritesScreen

     -   it will show a list of the campsites that have been marked as a favorite.

 -   Update the navigation for the mobile application so that the FavoritesScreen can be accessed as a Stack Navigator from the Drawer Navigator

     -   enable navigating from the FavoritesScreen to the CampsiteInfoScreen by clicking on a campsite in the list of favorites

 -   Learn to use a swipe gesture to reveal option buttons

 -   Enable tapping on a delete option button to remove a favorite

 -   Learn to use React Native's built-in Alert API to show an alert dialog with configurable buttons

 -   Take an action upon user confirmation

+COMMIT - Animations & Animatable:

+-   Add an animation to the Home screen, using React Native's Animated API

+-   Learn to use react-native-animatable
+    -   a library built on top of the React Native Animated library
+    -   gives you pre-packaged animations that can be easily applied to components

 REACT NATIVE NOTES: